tomcentrate/octopress-personal-site/info/a-primer-on-software-positions.md

 *Coming Soon* :exclamation:

 ## Back-end
+<a name="backend"></a>

 The back-end handles all the processing of actions from a user.
 This covers any number of actions.
 Usually a Back-end involves a server of some kind.
-Any big functional areas
+Back-end

 ### Backend Developer Skills